nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guides for building and maintaining web applications, including topics related to APIs and other web development technologies.
+The Web Development category provides resources and guides on building and maintaining web applications, including APIs and other related technologies.
 This category currently includes information on APIs, with more topics to be added in the future.
 *Subcategories: Apis*
 *Items: 2*